FuelLabs/fuel.nix/book/src/contributing/internals/providing-milestones.md

 ### CI

-To ensure we maintain availability of milestone binaries in the cache, we build each of the milestones under the CI workflow.
+To ensure we maintain the availability of milestone binaries in the cache, we build each of the milestones under the CI workflow.

 Currently, the milestones are manually specified.
 As a result, they'll need